 “And Jesus increased in wisdom and stature, and in favour with God and man.”
 (Luke 2:52)

 If Jesus “increased in wisdom,” He had less than perfect wisdom at one time (as a human) and that level of wisdom increased.
-So while He was always sinless, He was not always perfect in the performance of everything He did.
+So, while He was always sinless, He was not always perfect in the performance of everything He did.
 We could ask of Him “did He ever cut a board too short?” or “did he ever miss hitting a nail on the head?”

-So it is evident that perfection and sinlessness are not equivalent terms.
+It is evident that perfection and sinlessness are not equivalent terms.
 Let’s consider the question of our perfection more from the spiritual or relationship level.

 Perhaps our standing with God is not determined by our performance but by our relationship with Him.
 That would involve our level of faith and trust.
 Do we truly know Him (not just know of Him) as in truly understanding and appreciating His character?

 As we come to understand His character more – based on evidence and personal experience – our trust in Him will grow and we will be more perfectly connected to Him.
 Remember, any weakness in the connection in the relationship is from our side, not His.